jahnwiverma/HR-Dashboard/README.md

 -Displays number of employees in each job role.
 -Helps identify staffing levels and possible imbalances across roles.

-📈 Business Impact & Insights
+📈 BUSINESS IMPACT & INSIGHTS
 -Provided HR teams with a centralized and interactive view of workforce metrics, reducing reliance on static reports or manual Excel tracking.
 -Enabled data-driven decisions on hiring by highlighting job roles with the highest and lowest staffing levels.
 -Improved visibility into gender distribution and age demographics, supporting the organization’s diversity and inclusion goals.